Piturnah/gex/README.md

 ## Usage

-To enter gex, simply type `gex` in console.
+To enter gex simply type `gex` in console, optionally providing a path.

 ```console
 $ gex